-There will be no apiary events on July 14 & 21 as our club hives are being treated for varroa mites.
-Anyone who has a question regarding their hives can PM me on facebook and I will do my best to answer in a timely manner.
-We will resume events on July 28 with hive inspections and we will be pulling honey supers.
+July 28th apiary event will be hive inspections and a sugar roll or two on random hives that just completed Formic Pro treatment for varroa mites.
+We will discuss methods for removing honey supers and feeding.
+Please consider joining us .
 For all those that are interested in apiary sessions, we will continue to have apiary events regardless of the weather.
 Rain or shine, one or more experienced apiary members will be @ Johnson Farm.
 If there is rain we will take cover and answer some of the burning questions you may have.
 So, please join us.
 The sessions will be at the HCBA apiary at Historic Johnson Farm

 Request for Speaker

 Requests for an HCBA guest speaker may be directed to HCBA Director of External Communications, Jim Poe, firstname.lastname@example.org

 - The website at click here will give a summary of club communications

 - The calendar of Events click here will provide specific details on scheduled events such as topic, date, time, location and and agenda.
 For directions via google maps, click on the icon next to the address.

 - Newsletters will be published approx monthly.
 For the most part, the content will mirror the website, with the addition of some unique articles.